-Russia aims to effectively combat money laundering and terrorist financing.
+Russia aims to combat money laundering and terrorist financing effectively.
 The Russian Federation conducts works in the field of AML, being aware of the risks posed by money laundering and terrorist financing.
-Russia's AML law came into force in 2002 and has been revised over time.
-With this law, Russia has defined money laundering crime and declared that it will punish those who committed this crime.
+Russia's AML law came into force in 2002 and was revised over time.
+With this law, Russia has defined money laundering crime and declared that it would punish those who committed this crime.

 Serious crimes such as corruption and drug trafficking pose significant risks and threats to Russia.
 The Russian government is aware of the importance of the money laundering process resulting from these crimes.
 Russia has defined these risks with its legal regulations and has determined the measures to be taken.
 Thus, Russia continues its struggle against money laundering and terrorist financing, together with the legal regulations and the cooperation of authorized institutions.

 Federal Service for Financial Monitoring

 Federal Service for Financial Monitoring (Rosfinmonitoring) is the federal body of Russia responsible for anti-money laundering and the prevention of terrorist financing.
 Federal Service for Financial Monitoring (FSFM) identifies global and local threats and takes precautions against them.
 Federal Service for Financial Monitoring (FSFM) also works with international AML regulators and bodies to work to improve existing regulations and measures.